 There were tons of pink pussy hats.
 Bearded guys standing around in flannels, drinking coffee, with hand-knitted pink pussy hats on their heads; little kids in strollers with hand-drawn signs about pussies (I wonder if they think this protest is about kittens).
 And many, many women with pink pussy hats on their heads and signs about their own precious pussies in their hands.
 Even my hard shell of cynicism had to hoot in admiration– pussies as an open rallying cry!
 Pretty great.

-~ Stefania Pantanella, Health Arts and Sciences student
+~ Stefania Patinella, Health Arts and Sciences student